microsoft/fluentui/packages/react-popup/Spec.md

 Outer component that setups context and does not render DOM.

 > TODO Discuss: dismiss on scroll ?
+Seems to be a thing in v8 because callout doesn't support repositioning

 > TODO Discuss: v8 `hidden` `shouldUpdateHidden` prop [#4419](https://github.com/microsoft/fluentui/pull/4419) [#10465](https://github.com/microsoft/fluentui/pull/10465)

 > TODO Discuss: v8 `onPositioned`

-> TODO Discuss: v0/v8 `autoFocus/setInitialFocus` ?
+> TODO Discuss: v0/v8 `autoFocus/setInitialFocus` ? -> ***(not focus trap)** can be achieved pretty easily in userland with/without Tabster, in Teams this is extremely rare

+> TODO Discuss: merge `position` and `align` props -> no real reason they were separated in v0 in the first place

 > TODO Discuss: start small with API base for positioning props ?